vianna-research/website/pages/01_workgroups/cas/projects/ForceptionTool.md

  -	The experimental assessment of the effect of proposed force reduction measures,
  -	The extension of the perception of surgeons through real-time feedback on the insertion forces.

+### Contact:
+If you are interested in this technology, want to join a collaboration for further development, or just have additional questions please do not hesitate to contact:

+    Georg Böttcher-Rebmann, M.Sc.
+Dr.-Ing.
+Thomas Rau
+    Boettcher.Georg@mh-hannover.de       rau.thomas@mh-hannover.de
+    +49(0)511/532-7264                   +49(0)511/532-3025